-1. Rates: all rates prescribed in the ranges of pay represent the total remuneration, including pay in every form authorized for full-time employment.
-Where employment in a position is on a part-time basis, that is, where the week's work is less than an ordinary work week, or where the day's work totaled weekly on a continuing basis consists of less than the ordinary work week total, or where the day's work on a continuing basis consists of less than the ordinary number of working hours of an ordinary working day, such service shall be compensated on the basis of the equivalent hourly rate for full-time employment.
+- 1. Rates: all rates prescribed in the ranges of pay represent the total remuneration, including pay in every form authorized for full-time employment.
+Where employment in a position is on a part-time basis, that is, where the week's work is less than an ordinary work week, or where the day's work totaled weekly on a continuing basis consists of less than the ordinary work week total, or where the day's work on a continuing basis consists of less than the ordinary number of working hours of an ordinary working day, such service shall be compensated on the basis of the equivalent hourly rate for full-time employment. - 2.
+Minimum and maximum salaries: under each salary schedule there are set forth a minimum and a maximum salary rate.
+Except as otherwise provided in these rules, appointment to any position shall be offered at the minimum rate.
+Any appointment may also include negotiation based on experience and education and the approval of the City Administrator.
+Advancement may be accomplished based on meritorious service and efficiency evidenced through annual performance appraisals or increased certifications.

-- 2. Minimum and maximum salaries: under each salary schedule there are set forth a minimum and a maximum salary rate.
-Except as otherwise provided in these rules, appointment to any position shall be made at the minimum rate and advancement by successive steps from one salary to the next higher rate and to the maximum rate for the class shall be made based on meritorious service and efficiency. - 3.
-Part-time and temporary employment: Part-time or temporary employees shall be compensated based on the equivalent hourly rate paid for full-time employment and shall be paid for only those hours which they work.
+3. Part-time and temporary employment: Part-time or temporary employees shall be compensated based on the equivalent hourly rate paid for full-time employment and shall be paid for only those hours which they work.